Restricted User Shell

 GNU Rush provides a special test mode, intended to test

 configuration files and to emulate execution of commands.
-The test
+Test

-mode is enabled by --test command line option (aliases:
+mode is enabled by the --test command line option (aliases:

 --lint, -t).
 When

 rushprocesses its argument as usual (see Operation), except that the command itself is not executed.